cerebral/cerebral/docs/introduction/signals.md

 import controller from './controller'

 const loadUser = controller.getSignal('loadUser')

 loadUser({
   id: 1
 })
 ```

-When you refresh the application now you should see the debugger show you that the _loadUser_ signal has triggered.
+When you refresh the application now you should see the debugger show you that the *loadUser* signal has triggered.
 Play around with the checkboxes at the top of the execution window in the debugger to adjust the level of detail.

-## Operators
+## Factories

-But we can actually refactor our _loadUser_ signal a bit.
-We do not only have operators available inside an action, we can actually use them directly in the sequence definition.
+But we can actually refactor our *loadUser* signal a bit.
+A concept in functional programming called *factories* allows you to create a function by calling a function.
+What we want to create are functions that changes the state of the application.
 In the **sequences.js** file do:

 ```js
 import * as actions from './actions'